Test-Time Multimodal Backdoor Detection by Contrastive Prompting: More Details about the Experimental Setup

 \section{More Details about the Experimental Setup}

-\textbf{Details of attacking CLIP.} \quad We consider two types of attack means for CLIP including fine-tuning pre-trained clean CLIP \footnote{https://github.com/openai/CLIP} on the part of backdoored image-text pairs from CC3M and pre-training backdoored CLIP by the poisoned CC3M dataset.
+\textbf{Details of traditional attack.} \quad Following the attack setting in CleanCLIP \citep{bansal2023cleanclip}, we consider two types of attack means for CLIP, including fine-tuning pre-trained clean CLIP \footnote{https://github.com/openai/CLIP} on the part of backdoored image-text pairs from CC3M and pre-training backdoored CLIP by the poisoned CC3M dataset.
 In the first case, we randomly select 500,000 image-text pairs from CC3M as the fine-tuning dataset among which we also randomly select 1,500 of these pairs as target backdoor samples and apply the trigger to them while simultaneously replacing their corresponding captions with the class template for the target class.
 Then, we can fine-tune CLIP with the backdoored dataset.
+We finetune the pretrained model for 5 epochs with an initial learning rate of 1e-6 with cosine scheduling and 50 warmup steps and use AdamW as the optimizer.
 In the second case, following the attack setting in CleanCLIP \citep{bansal2023cleanclip}, we randomly select 1,500 image-text pairs from CC3M as target backdoor samples.
 Then, we pre-train CLIP from scratch on the backdoored CC3M dataset.
-All the experiments are conducted on 8 NVIDIA 3090 GPUs.
+We trained for 64 epochs with a batch size of 128, an initial learning rate of 0.0005 for cosine scheduling, and 10000 warm-up steps for the AdamW optimizer.
+For the BadNet, Blended, BadNet-LC, and Blended-LC attacks, the architecture used is ResNet-50, with the target attack class being "Banana".
+For the WaNet attack, the architecture is ResNet-50, and the target attack class is "Goldfish".
+For the ISSBA attack, the architecture is ViT-B/32, and the target attack class is "Banana".
+All experiments are conducted on 8 NVIDIA 3090 GPUs.

+\textbf{Details of multimodal attack.} \quad \begin{itemize} \item For BadCLIP-1 \citep{liang2023badclip}, we used the officially provided weight files for detection.
+The attack target was "Banana," and the model architecture used was ResNet-50.
+The evaluation was conducted on ImageNet1K.

+\item For BadCLIP-2 \citep{bai2023badclip}, we followed the official setup for reproduction.
+BadCLIP-2 is a backdoor attack against prompt learning scenarios, which uses a learnable continuous prompt as a trigger.
+Although our approach is designed for CLIP that uses discrete prompts for classification tasks, we can make simple modifications to detect it.
+Specifically, we keep the benign prompt unchanged and modify the malignant prompt to a combination of learnable context and random text.
+In the experimental setup, we chose ViT-B/16 as the encoder attacked "Face," and detected it on Caltech101 using reversed contrast distribution difference.

+\item For BadEncoder, we adopted the officially provided weights.
+It is important to note that BadEncoder is not a backdoor attack targeting multimodal contrastive learning but rather a backdoor attack targeting self-supervised learning encoders.
+We followed the settings in the official paper, with the target attack class being "truck," and detected it on STL-10 \citep{coates2011analysis} using reversed contrast distribution difference.

+\item TrojVQA is a dual-key backdoor attack targeting multimodal visual question-answering models.
+We used "SUDO" as the text trigger and a 16×16 patch as the visual trigger, with the target class being "banana."
+The detection was performed on ImageNet1K. \end{itemize}